Geometric influences: Introduction

-where the influences are taken w.r.t. the measure $\nu_\ga^{\otimes n}$. \end{Proposition} Theorem~\ref{Thm:Our-KKL} and Proposition~\ref{prop:russo-location} can be combined to get the following corollary which is the Gaussian analogue of the sharp threshold result obtained by Friedgut and Kalai \cite{Friedgut-Kalai} for the product Bernoulli measure on the hypercube.
-We call a set transitive if it is invariant under the action of some transitive subgroup of the permutation group $S_n$. \begin{Corollary} Let $\mu_{\ga}$ denote the Gaussian measure on the real line with mean $\ga$ and variance $1$.
-Let $A \subset \mathbb{R}^n$ be an increasing transitive set.
-For any $\delta>0$, denote by $\alpha_A(\delta)$ the unique value of $\alpha$ such that $\mu_{\alpha}^{\otimes n}(A)=\delta$.
-Then for any $\epsilon>0$,
+Theorem \ref{ThmOur-KKL} and Proposition \ref{proprusso-location} can be combined to get the following corollary which is the Gaussian analog of the sharp threshold result obtained by Friedgut and Kalai \cite{Friedgut-Kalai} for the product Bernoulli measure on the hypercube.
+We call a set transitive if its characteristic function is invariant under the action of some transitive subgroup of the permutation group $S_n$, where~$S_n$ acts by permutation of the $n$ coordinates. \begin{Corollary} Let $\mu_{\ga}$ denote the Gaussian measure on the real line with mean $\ga$ and variance $1$.
+Let $A \subset\mathbb{R}^n$ be a monotone increasing transitive set.
+For any $\delta>0$, denote\vadjust{\goodbreak} by $\alpha_A(\delta)$ the unique value of $\alpha$ such that \mbox{$\mu_{\alpha}^{\otimes n}(A)=\delta$}.
+Then for any $0<\epsilon<1/2$,